 She walked away, “I’ll be on the flight deck if you need me.”

 I couldn’t move my limbs too much before the aching got to me.
-Great, getting dressed is going be like being in battle again.
+Great, getting dressed is going be like being in the arena again.

-I don’t think it took that long, but it was definitely the longest it’s ever taken me to change.
-I had to take breaks in between, but eventually I got the job done.
+I didn’t think it took that long, but it was definitely the longest it’s ever taken me to change.
+I had to take breaks from exhaustion, but eventually I got the job done.

 I wasn’t sure where the brace part came in until I was fully dressed.
 The clothing tightened around my skin and suddenly my arms and legs were outstretched.
-I must look ridiculous.
-How am I supposed to even walk?
-At least they dulled the pain considerably.
+I felt and probably looked ridiculous.
+How was I supposed to even walk?
+At least my pain was dulled considerably.

 I wobbled to the door and stood there.
-There was a small window I could look through.
-Should I go out or just stay in here?
+There was a small window I could look through and I hesitated before opening the door.

-I didn’t have to think long because I saw the top of a head bobbing by and then do a double-take to the door.
+I didn’t have to think long because I saw the top of a head bobbing by and then back up to do a double-take at the door.

 It slid open.

 “You’re up!”
 Rei smiled at me.
 She saw my posture and laughed.